rnkn/olivetti/.github/issue_template.md

 Please read first and then delete:

+For feature requests, feel free to delete and disregard this; for bugs:

-Please attempt to reproduce the issue with `emacs -Q` then `M-x load-file RET [path to olivetti.el] RET`.
+Please attempt to reproduce with `emacs -Q` then `M-x load-file RET [path to olivetti.el] RET`.
 Do not load your configuration file.

 Include:
 - your operating system